Cirneco dell'Etna: History

+The Cirneco is a traditional warren hound of Sicily.
+It is commonly claimed that it is an ancient breed, with origins in Ancient Egypt or Phoenicia; according to the Ente Nazionale della Cinofilia Italiana, coins and inscriptions document its presence in the island from before the time of Christ.

-Genetic studies of the relationship of the Cirneco to other breeds have yielded conflicting results: one confirmed it to be close to the Pharaoh Hound of Malta and the Ibizan Hound of the Balearic Islands, but also linked it to the Pyrenean Mountain Dog; another found evidence of gene flow from the Podenco Canario of the Canary Islands; a genomic study in 2021 found it to be most closely related to the Pharaoh Hound and the Segugio Italiano.
+Genetic studies of the relationship of the Cirneco to other breeds have yielded conflicting results: one confirmed the Kelb tal-Fenek of Malta and the Podenco Ibicenco of the Balearic Islands to have the least genetic distance from it, but also linked it to the Pyrenean Mountain Dog; another found evidence of gene flow from the Podenco Canario of the Canary Islands; a genomic study in 2021 found it to be most closely related to the Kelb tal-Fenek, the Segugio Italiano a Pelo Forte and the Segugio Italiano a Pelo Raso.

-The earliest written description of the modern breed was by Maurizio Migneco, a veterinary surgeon from Adrano on the slopes of Etna, who published an account in 1897, in which he claimed that the breed was a direct descendent of the Sicilian wolf.
-An account he wrote for Il Cacciatore Italiano in 1932 was seen by Sicilian noblewoman Agata Paternó Castello, who bought some of the dogs and in 1934 started breeding them.
-The breed was recognised by the Ente Nazionale della Cinofilia Italiana in 1939, based on a breed standard drawn up by Giuseppe Solaro of Turin.
+The earliest written description of the modern breed was by Maurizio Migneco, a veterinary surgeon from Adrano on the slopes of Etna, who published an account in Il Cacciatore Italiano in 1932.
+This was seen by a Sicilian noblewoman, Agata Paternó Castello, who bought some of the dogs and in 1934 started breeding them.
+The breed was recognised by the Ente Nazionale della Cinofilia Italiana in 1939, based on a breed standard drawn up by the cynologist Giuseppe Solaro of Turin.
 The Cirneco was definitively accepted by the Fédération Cynologique Internationale in 1956.
 It is a rare breed; in the period from 2010 to 2018, new registrations in Italy were between about 100 and 150 per year.
-Breed registration is conditional on successful completion of a working trial in this case a specific field trial.
+Breed registration is conditional on successful completion of a working trial – in this case a specific field trial.